nifoc/propagator/README.md

 ok = propagator:publish(demo, some_tag, [{any, data}]).
 ```

-All messages are tagged, so that subscribing processes can easily pattern-match of incoming messages.
+All messages are tagged, so that subscribing processes can easily pattern-match on incoming messages.
 The third argument can be anything you want.

 You can unsubscribe any process using the `propagator:unsubscribe/2` method. `propagator:unsubscribe/1` also exists to remove the subscription of `self()`.